danielb0/UK101_Mister/README.md

 I am a total noob at FPGA programming, so this very simple computer seemed to be a good starting point.
 I included some enhancements which Grant added to his own project, such as the 64x32 display, and I expanded the RAM to 32K.
 Saving and loading of Basic programs can be done via the UART, at 9600 baud.
 This is exactly the way that Grant wrote it.
 Ideally, I would like to save and load via the ADC, but I don't yet know what this entails.

 The manual for the system is available here: http://uk101.sourceforge.net/docs/pdf/manual.pdf.
-If you want to save or load anything, you will need it.